KieroKa/AISD-Graph-Cycle/README.md

-# AISD-Graph-Cycle
+# AISD Graph Cycle
-Program for measuring time of finding eulerian path and hamiltonian path (in smaller instances)
+Program in c++ for measuring time of finding eulerian path and hamiltonian path (in smaller instances)